habouhilal/PyBer_Analysis/README.md

 ## Results

 ### Ride sharing summary by city type
 The summary rides by city types shows that Urban cities have the bigger pie of total rides.
-The average fare per rides is the lowest on the Urban cities $24.53 unlike the rural that has the highest $34.62. the average fare by drivers is higher on Rural cities unlike suburban that only have almost $40 or Urban that have around $16.
+The average fare per rides is the lowest on the Urban cities $24.53 unlike the rural that has the highest $34.62. the average fare by drivers is higher on Rural cities $55.49 unlike suburban that only have $39.50 or Urban that have around $16.
 Even though the total rides are more in Urban both averages of fares and drivers are low.

 <img width="800" alt="pyber_summary" src="https://user-images.githubusercontent.com/91625564/141712928-a7caae76-2919-4220-8c23-10b54498de87.png">